LauraP92/TPNotesNew/TPNotes_Support.md

-**Contact Us**
+**Support**

-If you have any issues or questions about TPNotes app, please contact me at laurap.help@outlook.com
+If you have any issues or questions about TPNotes app, please contact laurap.help@outlook.com